MDFEM: Multivariate decomposition finite element method for elliptic PDEs with uniform random diffusion coefficients using higher-order QMC and FEM: General MDM setting: infinite-dimensional integration

-Note that this is a typical error bound for cubatures in a dominating mixed smoothness Sobolev function space, see, e.g., \cite{Bun04,Kuo11Qua,Dic13Hig,Dic14inf,Kuo15,Kuo16}, and references therein, the main rate can be sometimes stated independent of the number of dimensions, in addition, it should be clear that also sparse grid cubatures fit this form.
+where $C_{\setu,\lambda}$ is a positive constant that might depend on $\setu$ and $\lambda$ and the maximum is there for when $n_\setu$ is $0$ or~$1$.
+Note that this is a typical error bound for QMC and sparse grid cubatures in a dominating mixed smoothness Sobolev function space, see, e.g., \cite{BG2004,KSS2011,DKS2013,DG2014,KNPSW2017,KN2016}, and references therein, where the rate~$\lambda$ can be stated independent of the number of dimensions.
+We note that to get higher order convergence one normally will have to restrict the numbers $n_\setu$ to be e.g.\ powers of $2$, see~\cite{HKKN2012}.
+We will therefore take care to assure that $n_\setu$ is either $0$ or a power of~$2$.

-The following result is our error bound for the MDM for infinite-dimensional integration and is slightly modified from~\cite[Section 4.1]{Kuo16} to allow a wider class of cubature rules with more general convergence rates.
-The specific form of $\ln(n_\setu)/|\setu|$ in~\eqref{eq:MDM-bound} will be of use later on (see also the comment inside of the proof).
+The following result is our error bound for the MDM for infinite-dimensional integration and is slightly modified from~\cite[Section~4.1]{KN2016} to allow a wider class of cubature rules with convergence as in~\eqref{eq:Qu-rate}.
+Note that we trade the $\ln(n_\setu)^{\lambda_1 |\setu|}$ from~\eqref{eq:Qu-rate} in the cubature error with a factor $|\setu|^{\lambda_1 |\setu|}$ in the combined cubature error~\eqref{eq:MDM-cubature-error} in the next proposition, which means that we will have to control the $(\ln(n_\setu)/|\setu|)^{\lambda_1 |\setu|}$ factor in our error bound~\eqref{eq:MDM-bound} later in \RefThm{thm:MDM}.